• Build with Naz : Rust lifetimes

 A guide on how to build a Chrome Extension using Manifest V3 that replaces the use of bookmarks (in a way) allowing you to create your own names for a URL or a set of URLs.

-This tutorial is a guide to parsing with nom.
-It covers the basics of parsing and how to use nom to parse a string into a data structure.
-We will cover a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.
+This tutorial and video are a comprehensive guide to parsing with nom.
+We cover the basics of parsing and how to use nom to parse a string into a data structure.
+And more complex topics like human readable error reporting, and building up complex parsers.
+We will create a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.

 • Algorithms and data structures in TypeScript: non binary tree traversal